Putting data-based insights at the core of your COVID-19 strategy

-Although compounding events and limited data drove many organizations’ early pandemic decisions, it is now possible to take a step back and think more strategically about the path forward using data-based insights.
+Although compounding events and limited data drove many organisations’ early pandemic decisions, it is now possible to take a step back and think more strategically about the path forward using data-based insights.

-With the availability of pandemic related data and modeling tools, data-based insights can replace anecdotal evidence to determine the next steps in an organization’s pandemic response, recovery, and resilience.
-Data-based insights are instrumental in formulating the questions that senior leaders will need to answer to build an effective organizational roadmap and anticipating – and overcoming – potential hurdles along the way.
+With the availability of pandemic related data and modelling tools, data-based insights can replace anecdotal evidence to determine the next steps in an organisation’s pandemic response, recovery, and resilience.
+Data-based insights are instrumental in formulating the questions that senior leaders will need to answer to build an effective organisational roadmap and anticipating – and overcoming – potential hurdles along the way.

 - Measurement of risk aggregation and interdependencies across the value chain, which can help risk professionals and others understand the degree of contingent business interruption risk present across the enterprise.

-- Resilience metrics, specifically those that will help determine how much stress an organization can withstand and at what points in the value chain.
+- Resilience metrics, specifically those that will help determine how much stress an organisation can withstand and at what points in the value chain.

 - Early warnings crisis event metrics can provide barometers for early decision paths, and provide guidance for navigating a crisis during its initial days.